Dilbert66/esphome-vistaECP/README.md

 In order to make OTA updates, it is recommended that the connection switch in the frontend be switched to OFF since the  ECP library is using interrupts and could cause issues with the update process.

-##  MQTT integration
+## MQTT Support

-If your preference is to use MQTT instead of the ESPHOME api to use with other automation systems , you can uncomment out the mqtt: section in the configuration yaml file and comment out the api: section.
+If you would like to use MQTT communications with Homeassistant or alternatively use ESPHOME with other platforms that can support MQTT, you can modify the configuration to use the MQTT protocol instead of the native HA API integration.
+This simply involves the addtion of an mqtt: configuration section in the yaml and to remove the api: section.
+Please see the ESPHOME MQTT documentation more details: https://esphome.io/components/mqtt.html .
+For an example on how to configure the alarm-panel-card to use MQTT services, please see the lovelace.yaml file.

+Command topic is "&lt;yoursystemnameinesphome&gt;/alarm/set"

+Command payload for sending key commands: {"keys":"&lt;sequenceofkeys&gt;","partition":&lt;partition#&gt;}

+Command payload to set an expander fault status: {"zone":&lt;zone#&gt;,"fault":&lt;on:off or 0:1&gt;}

+Command payload to set an alarm state: {"state":"&lt;alarmstate&gt;","partition":&lt;partition#&gt;,"code":"&lt;accesscode&gt;"} - see set_alarm_state api command above for more details

+Sensor data will follow the HA MQTT discovery format.
+See here for details: https://www.home-assistant.io/docs/mqtt/discovery/

+If you prefer to use Arduino instead of ESPHome, I've also provided an Arduino example sketch in the mqtt_example folder.
+Follow the instructions at the top of the file.

 ##  Setting up the alarm panel keyboard card on HA